Owlessa/WIST/README.md

 ### In-Game MCM options

-Depths of Saarthowl comes with an MCM recorder to get your game setup!
+WIST comes with an MCM recorder to get your game setup!
 No extra worked required.
+Just give it a moment after character creation to run and you're all set.

 <!-- Inspiratino for this readme from https://github.com/The-Animonculory/AVO/blob/main/Readme.md Thanks Animonculory Team! -->